pedroitan/bulkemail/README.md

 # Bulk Email Scheduler with Amazon SES

-A web application for scheduling and sending bulk emails using Amazon SES (Simple Email Service) with advanced tracking and verification capabilities.
+A web application for scheduling and sending bulk emails using Amazon SES (Simple Email Service) with advanced tracking, notification handling, and verification capabilities.
+The application uses a robust SNS-SQS notification flow to reliably process email delivery events even for large campaigns.

 ## Features